 Distance from Bengaluru city: Kali Tiger Reserve is around 495 KM from Bengaluru city by road

-Bhadra Wildlife Sanctuary is located 38 km north-west of the Chikmagalur town.
+Bhadra Tiger Reserve is located 38 km north-west of the Chikmagalur town.
 It was declared a Project Tiger tiger reserve in 1998.
-It spreads over an area of 492 sq.
-KMs.
+It spreads over an area of 492 sq. km.
 The sanctuary gets its name from the river Bhadra flowing through it.

 The sanctuary offers jeep safaris, rock climbing, trekking and several other water-based adventures.